 Closed Root Chakra

 When ones root chakra is too closed it can result in an individual who grows and develops into a person who is in constant worry about money, is poorly satisfied with life and their future prospects.
-It can result in very self-destructive and addictive behavior.
+It can result in very self-destructive and addictive behaviour.

 Open Root Chakra